-FIELD SEMINARS AND TOURS
+FIELD SEMINARS AND WORKSHOPS

-The Teton Science Schools' in-park campus, located near Kelly, offers various full day and half-day summer and winter tours for guests to experience.
+The Teton Science Schools' in-park campus, located near Kelly, offers various oneto five-day courses for children and adults.
 Several other organizations offer educational programs based in Jackson Hole.
-Please call (877) 404-6626 for more information on Teton Science Schools or (307) 733-3316 for other organizations.
+Please call (307) 733-4765 for more information on Teton Science Schools or (307) 733-3316 for other organizations.
 The Grand Teton Lodge Company has a company historian who offers walking history tours of Jackson Lake Lodge and Colter Bay Village.
 Please contact the activities desk at Jackson Lake Lodge for information on these tours: (307) 547-3100.